caiusCitiriga/Hazeline/README.md

 With the combination of these two kind of customizations, you can define default options for the  whole section, and in case you need more specificity or something different for a particular step, you can set it.

+For more detailed information on how deep you can go with the customization see [customization details.](#Hazeline-customizable-properties-details)

 #### Example of global customization
 ```typescript
 haze.addSection({